BUSINESS (BU) (MBA) (HCM) (STM)

-This course provides a strategic perspective on human systems and the relationship between community and effective business practice in island environments.
-Hawaiian cultural beliefs and practice are introduced and used as a framework for examining related industries such as government, health care education and housing.
-Prerequisite: none.
+This course provides a strategic perspective on human systems and the relationship between the community and effective business practice in island environments.
+Hawaiian cultural beliefs and practices are introduced and used as a framework for examining related industries such as government, health care education, and housing.

 MBA 788 ISLAND BUSINESS AND KULEANA (3)

 This course provides a strategic perspective on the role of business in fostering a healthy island economy.
 Both macroeconomic and microeconomic variables are considered.
 Focus is on the economy as a support for community and ecological sustainability.
 Topics include open and closed systems, enhancement and extraction economies, and shareholder versus stakeholder models.